jpverkamp/blog/content/reviews/books/George R.R. Martin/Wild Cards/2 - Aces High.md

 **Mr. Koyama's Comet** : All he wanted to do was put his name on a comet.
 Instead, he discovered a swarm coming to destroy the Earth... and may have saved us all in the process?
 Sure.

 **Half Past Dead** : End of the book, have to get rid of at least one of the plot lines.
-Wish it was the Masons instead. :) It's interesting how often cancer seems to be turned into a super power in various forms (a la {{< goodreads book="Lilith's Brood" >}} recently for me).
+Wish it was the Masons instead. :) It's interesting how often cancer seems to be turned into a super power in various forms (a la [[Xenogenesis|Lilith's Brood]]() recently for me).